 You should feel comfortable with the answers and not feel coerced into any procedure you do not want.
 Trust your instincts.
 If you don’t feel good about the physician or what he is telling you, seek out a different doctor.
 A good physician will not talk you into a procedure that has nothing to do with the part of the body that is troubling you.
 Unless, for example you go in for a face-lift and the doctor explains to you that you need a neck lift as part of the procedure.
 That would be a reasonable suggestion.
 But if the physician recommends a nose job or a breast augmentation when you haven’t even mentioned it, I would be extremely wary.
 If you’re offered computer imaging it may be interesting.
 However, remember the computer is not doing your surgery, the surgeon is.
 What you see, may not be what you get!

 Where Will Your Cosmetic Surgery Be Performed?

-If your cosmetic surgeon delivers in an outpatient setting surgery, check that it is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), or the American Association for Accreditation of Ambulatory Surgical Facilities (AAAASF).
-Accreditation guarantees the facility’s director is board-certified in a surgical specialty and holds hospital privileges, and that your anesthesia will be given by a board-certified anesthesiologist or certified registered nurse anesthesiologist.
+If you have the surgery in an outpatient setting there are important things to check.
+You should verify that the facility is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC), the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) or the American Association for Accreditation of Ambulatory Surgical Facilities (AAAASF).
+Such accreditation guarantees that the director of the facility is board certified in a surgical specialty and has hospital privileges.
+Also, you will have your anesthesia given by a board-certified anesthesiologist or a certified registered nurse anesthesiologist.